pgRouting/workshop/docs/source/chapters/SQLfunction.rst

 .. image:: /images/chapter7/ch7-e8.png
   :width: 300pt
-  :alt: From Venue to Brewry showing arrows.
+  :alt: From Venue to hotel showing arrows.

-.. rubric:: From the Venue, going to the Brewry by car, get the geometry with
+.. rubric:: From the Venue, going to the hotel by car, get the geometry with
     correct arrow directionality.

 When we generate a route the segements are returned as the geometry in the database.